jamesc127/datastax-enterprise-cdc-demo/README.md

 # DataStax Enterprise & Luna Streaming CDC Demo
 ## TL;DR
 - This demo is intended to demonstrate [CDC for Apache Cassandra](https://www.datastax.com/cdc-apache-cassandra)
-- End to end, this will deploy a GKE Cluster, DSE Cluster, Pulsar Cluster, Elasticsearch, and Kibana
+- End to end, this will deploy a GKE Cluster, DSE Cluster, Pulsar Cluster, Grafana, Elasticsearch, and Kibana
 - Data will be automatically loaded into the DSE cluster and sent via Pulsar & CDC to an Elasticsearch index
-- This demo takes about 30-40 minutes to deploy on GKE if your local environment is stable
+- This demo takes about 30-40 minutes to deploy on GKE if your local environment is stable,
+- It's recommended to deploy ahead of time and just perform the data load while showing the various UI elements to the Customer
 ## Prerequsites
 - GCP account
 - Permissions to a GCP Project where GKE clusters can be deployed (e.g. `gcp-data-architects-dev`)